Sligo Rovers F.C.

-Sligo Rovers Football Club is an Irish professional football club playing in the Premier Division of the League of Ireland.
+Sligo Rovers Football Club is an Irish professional football club playing in the League of Ireland Premier Division.
 The club is based in Sligo in the west of Ireland.

 The club was founded in 1928 and have been in the League of Ireland since 1934.
 The club is a co-operative venture, owned by the people of Sligo.
 Rovers have played at The Showgrounds since their inception.
 In 2013, they won a third FAI Cup in four years, and also became the 2012 Premier Division Champions, winning the league with two games to spare.
 In total, they have won three league titles, five FAI Cups and two League Cups.

 History

 Beginnings

 Sligo Rovers Football Club was formed on 17 September 1928 as a result of an amalgamation of two junior sides, Sligo Town and Sligo Blues.
 Their first game was a 9–1 victory against Ballyshannon, a team from County Donegal in Ulster, on 23 September 1928 in the qualifying round of the Connacht Cup.
 The club, elected to the League of Ireland in 1934, hails from Sligo and play their home matches at the Showgrounds and have done so ever since their inception.
 The home colours are red with white sleeve uppers, with red shorts and socks while the away colours are white with black sides, white shorts and socks.
 The third alternative kit is navy with red sleeve uppers, navy shorts and navy socks with a red upper part.